-115 A total of twenty-two (22) supermarkets were surveyed, of which twenty-one (21) responded.
+126 A total of twenty-two (22) supermarkets were surveyed, of which twenty-one (21) responded.
 Most of the answers received converge, and some of the supermarkets admitted that intervention practices in the placement of the products by categories were adopted by their suppliers.

 6.1.1.
-Product placement by categories in supermarkets
+Productplacementbycategoriesinsupermarkets

-- 116 Supermarkets were asked whether suppliers were directing them on how to place products on the shelves, and if this happens, they were asked to provide the relevant plans or other documents. - 117 Nineteen (19) out of the twenty-two (22) surveyed supermarket companies answered the above question.
+- 127 Supermarkets were asked whether suppliers were directing them on how to place products on the shelves, and if this happens, they were asked to provide the relevant plans or other documents. - 128 Nineteen (19) out of the twenty-two (22) surveyed supermarket companies answered the above question.
 All of them ruled out this behaviour from suppliers, adding that they do not accept guidelines on how to place the products.
-They clarified that the placement is done either empirically or with more complex criteria. - 118 As for the relevant planograms, the supermarkets replied that they do not receive such documents from their suppliers.
+They clarified that the placement is done either empirically or with more complex criteria. - 129 As for the relevantplanograms, the supermarkets replied that they do not receive such documents from their suppliers.
 Furthermore, some of the supermarket companies responded that they do not keep plans for the placement of products in their stores, while others replied that they do have such plans, but such plans are put together and are processed solely by them, without the suppliers' participation.